George Armstrong Custer: Posthumous legacy

-Criticism and controversy
+Criticism and debate

 Debate over tactics

 When writing about Custer, neutral ground is elusive.
 What should Custer have done at any of the critical junctures that rapidly presented themselves, each now the subject of endless speculation and rumination?
 There will always be a variety of opinions based upon what Custer knew, what he did not know, and what he could not have known...

 — —from Touched by Fire: The Life, Death, and Mythic Afterlife of George Armstrong Custer by Louise Barnett.

-The controversy over blame for the disaster at Little Bighorn continues to this day.
+The assignment of blame for the disaster at Little Bighorn continues to this day.
 Major Marcus Reno's failure to press his attack on the south end of the Lakota/Cheyenne village and his flight to the timber along the river after a single casualty have been cited as a factor in the destruction of Custer's battalion, as has Captain Frederick Benteen's allegedly tardy arrival on the field and the failure of the two officers' combined forces to move toward the relief of Custer.
 Some of Custer's critics have asserted tactical errors.